tnhu/kanji/README.md

 });
 ```

-* container: jQuery object represents the component element (HTML)
+* `container`: jQuery object represents the component element (HTML)
-* config: configuration declared in the component (if any)
+* `config`: configuration declared in the component (if any)

-Map your declared actions to your component's methods by implementing "on" + action methods.
+Map your declared actions to your component's methods by implementing `"on" + action methods`.
 When an action occurs, there are three parameters will be passed to its handler:

-* event: event object
+* `event`: event object
-* target: jQuery object represents the target element
+* `target`: jQuery object represents the target element
-* container: jQuery object represents the component element
+* `container`: jQuery object represents the component element

 ``` js
 MyExampleComponent = Class(Kanji, {